Home / Solutions

 Not every brand is a fit.

-We work best with growth-stage brands that value product judgment alongside production capacity.
+We work best with denim buyers who value product judgment alongside production capacity.
 Some situations are better served elsewhere — and we’ll tell you up front.

 Buyers sourcing purely on lowest unit price.
 We won’t be the cheapest quote.